CivicActions/ssp-toolkit/docs/ssp.md

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: incident response plan.

-##### LINCS

-The LINCS Incident Response Plan (<https://git.civicactions.net/lincs/compliance/blob/master/docs/security-irp.md>) includes a comprehensive incident response program, which details the implementation of procedures and tools required for incident handling.
-The incident response program details the roles and responsibilities of LINCS/CivicActions IR Team.
-The IR Team includes members from CivicActions Security and Operations teams.
-Incident response plays a pivotal role in monitoring, detecting and handling security incidents of the entire information system.
-The IRP details categorization of incidents in accordance with NIST 800-61 and accordingly documents and reports incidents.
-The IRP is reviewed annually and updated as needed by ISSO, with the assistance of the incident response team.

 #### a